RobertoPrevato/K8sStudies/docs/kubeadm/index.md

 remove the installation medium clicking on the icon to clear the source path and click the 'Apply' button.

 During the installation of Ubuntu Server, I enabled OpenSSH.
 It is possible to import public keys for SSH authentication from two sources, including GitHub.
-Otherwise, configure `authorized_keys` using the CLI once the machine is ready.
 This will make installing tools easier, as we can SSH from the host into the virtual machine.

 ### Virtual Networks